 Kopra – Excellent resource for internships, particularly for those from EU nations.
 Lists opportunities not just for Korea but all over East Asia.

-JobSee.kr – New start up in Korea which is focused on providing professional opportunities.
+Korea Professional– New startup in Korea which is focused on providing professional opportunities for foreigners.

 Yonsei Summer Internship Program – The Korea Summer Internship Program offers YISS students direct exposure to global corporate settings in the heart of Seoul, Korea.